useche/btstats/README.md

 ------------------

 In order to understand better this statistics, it is recommended to take a look to blktrace documentation.
-Currently, BTstats already implement a couple of statistics that I use in my research.
-The following list explain each of them.
+Currently, BTstats already implements a couple of statistics that I use in my research.
+The following list explains each of them.

 - Number of requests completed by the device.
 - Minimun, Average, and Maximun request size.